 Gripping the mouthpiece any other way will invite un-needed pressure into the exercise.

-If “white noise” is occurring, a lot of unused air is flying past your aperture.
+If “white noise” is occurring, unused air is flying past your aperture.
 Back off on the amount of air you are pushing through the mouthpiece and concentrate on how your aperture is manipulating the airstream.
+It may seem counterintuitive, but relax your embouchure and make the air stream do the work.